ychwu/bdo-toolkit/tools/character_load/README.md

 patch-specific opcodes, first-item positions, and normalized base lengths.
-There is currently no separate mandatory character-load calibration, but ordinary calibration is not a generic schema learner: quantity and instance still assume `item+4` / `item+35`, receipt context discovery searches for known values, and current storage destination recovery expects `item-9`.
+There is currently no separate mandatory character-load calibration, but ordinary calibration is not a generic schema learner: quantity and instance still assume `item+4` / `item+35`, and receipt context discovery searches for known values.
+Storage destination/mode/token positions remain decoder-owned;
+the current decoder recognizes both the July 17 and August 7 layouts.

-Inventory hydration should resume from that profile when the patch retains the shared transfer record and all-zero character-load context: its count is searched in the prefix, stride is derived per frame, and trailing slot/container positions are learned jointly from the hydration itself.
+Inventory hydration should resume from that profile when the patch retains the shared transfer record and all-zero character-load context: its count is searched in the prefix, stride is derived per frame, and container metadata is learned from either a validated record tail or a common wrapper-header byte.

 Storage hydration has a narrower guarantee.
-Current snapshot/live/empty classification recognizes observed item-relative mode, token, count, and destination relationships that ordinary calibration does not fully discover or persist.
-An opcode-only change or whole-wrapper shift is expected to recover after calibration only while the shared within-record/context assumptions also hold; a change to those relationships requires a decoder update or a future snapshot-specific detection/calibration enhancement.
+Record count is searched in the prefix and stride is derived structurally, but snapshot/live/empty and town metadata use observed destination/mode/token wrapper layouts that ordinary calibration does not discover or persist.
+The July 17 and August 7 layouts are recognized.
+An opcode/base change should recover after calibration while the shared record assumptions and one recognized wrapper layout survive; a new wrapper-metadata layout requires a decoder update or a future snapshot-specific detection/calibration enhancement.
 In every case, replay the new capture and confirm the diagnostic summary before relying on it in an application.

 ## Deliberate limitations